Legendary Zhangzhung Kingdoms and Civilization in Ngari, Western Tibet

-Zhangzhung, Xang Xung in Tibetan Language, was an ancient cultural and political kingdom of western Tibet, predating the culture of Tibetan Buddhism by 400 years.
+Zhangzhung (also known as Shang Shung or Xang Xung in Tibetan Language) was an ancient cultural and political kingdom of western Tibet, predating the culture of Tibetan Buddhism by 400 years.
 According to the research, related with the Bon religion, Zhangzhung culture also has a profound influence on the concepts and actions of Tibetan Buddhism.
 In ancient Tibetan document, Zhangzhung is considered as the original rulers of western Tibet.
-Due to the awful climate and difficult transportation, the experts only have got chances to do research at the areas once dominated by Zhangzhung in the last two decades.
+Only in the last two decades, the experts have got chances to do research at the areas once dominated by Zhangzhung .

 Tibetans were dancing to celebrate Zhangzhung Cultural Festival.